danrichardson/loomwork-verification/.github/README.md

 ```

 Framework files merge cleanly because you haven't edited them.
 Site files won't conflict because loomwork only has placeholder versions.

+## Mobile Editor

+Loomwork includes a built-in PWA at `/mobile` that lets you edit and create content pages directly from a phone, committing changes to GitHub without a desktop.
+It is a framework feature — **do not delete** `src/pages/mobile/` or `src/components/mobile/` when cleaning up loomwork placeholder files.

+The content page `src/content/pages/mobile-app.mdx` is a placeholder and should be deleted.
+The mobile editor itself lives in `src/pages/mobile/` and is separate from your site content.

 ## Styling